Vendicated/Vencord/src/plugins/reEmbed/README.md

 # ReEmbed
 Converts unsupported embeds to supported embeds

 For example twitter.com (or x.com) get converted to fxtwitter.com

-Current supports instagramm and twitter (x)
+Current supports instagramm, twitter (x) and tiktok

+Also gives the user the choice of which twitter mirror they want to use